projectcalico/calico/security/kubernetes-default-deny.md

 Calico [failsafe ports]({{site.baseurl}}/reference/felix/configuration) in place to ensure control plane traffic does not get blocked.

 As an alternative best practice we recommend to use the following examples depending on your {{site.prodname}} installation method, which apply a default-deny behaviour to all non-system pods.
-(Separately you can specific policies for each control plane component to secure the control plane.)
+(Separately you can write specific policies for each control plane component to secure the control plane.)

 {% tabs %}